eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 The API is divided into two different and yet related conceps.
 1. Type definition: classes and methods needed for your runtime type definition.
-2. Data instantiation: set of values organized accordingly with its own type definition.
+2. Data instance: set of values organized accordingly with its own type definition.

 ### Type definition
 All types inherit from the base abstract type `DynamicType` as shown in the following diagram: